Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 Adds the MAC address of the physical NIC that packets should be sent to based on the destination IP address

-MAC addresses change with each hoptasks in transmitting data over a network.
+MAC addresses change with each hop in transmitting data over a network.

 ### Transferring Files using FTP